-The General Education Exit Examination is administered twice yearly - once in each of the Fall and Spring semesters.
+The General Education Exit Examination is administered online twice yearly - once in the Fall and Spring semesters.
 The dates for these Examinations are announced within the first two weeks of the semester.
 Students completing degree requirements in either of the Summer sessions should sit for the Examination scheduled in the Spring semester.

-Fulfillment of a student's request for a diploma will not be finalized until the Director of Institutional Effectiveness (see p.
-88) confirms that the student has taken the General Education Exit Examination.
+Fulfillment of a student's request for a diploma will not be finalized until the student has taken the General Education Exit Examination.